 Substance Abuse Resources in Oak Hill, Michigan

 Whether you live in a small community or a big city in Michigan, substance abuse still has an impact on your daily life.
-If you or a loved one are looking for resources and information in your battle against drug or alcohol dependence, please feel free to contact us today.
-Taking this first step can help save your life, or the life of a loved one.
+If you or a loved one are looking for resources and information in your battle against drug or alcohol dependence, please feel free to contact us today about addiction treatment Oak Hill.
+Taking this first step can help save your life or the life of a loved one.

 There are also resources for Alcoholics Anonymous and Narcotics Anonymous meetings are available right in the Oak Hill area, as well as locations throughout Manistee County.
 Some of these meetings are open only to addicts, but others welcome family members for additional support.